AakashSunil/The-Gourmet-Tavern/README.md

 # The-Gourmet-Tavern

 A React Application for a Restaurant and Bar Setup.

-    To Run the Setup there are two methods
-    But before that, modules need to be installed for both Frontend and Backend The Project has been setup to install both from one location
+    The Project has been setup to install both from one location (Root Directory of the Project)

+    But Running the code, we need to run a run things,
+        1. Environmental Variable needs to be created.
+        2. Modules need to be installed for both Frontend and Backend.

 #  .env file
-    Create a .env file under the root folder with the following key value pair as content SECRET_TOKEN=yoursecrettoken
+    Create a .env file under the root folder with the following key value pair as content

+    SECRET_TOKEN=yoursecrettoken

     This is used for authentication of the user

 #   npm run setup

+    Modules for both Frontend and Backend are installed with this command.

 After the modules get installed - Both the Frontend and Backend need to be run.
 The Server and Client will usually run on different ports.
 With the Proxy Setup on the Client Side - the API URL's will be correctly redirected to the required Port.
 Both the following Methods are Run form the Outermost package.json File Level.

 #   npm start